how can i make sure my desktop computer stays cool and doesnt overheat 1

 How Can I Make Sure My Desktop Computer Stays Cool And Doesnt Overheat?

-This image is property of www.wikihow.com.
+This image is the property of www.wikihow.com.

 Managing Cable Organization